jason-brian-anderson/development_template/README.md

 # Development Environment
-Runs deep learning stuff on top of docker in windows 10 on wsl2 via GPU
+Runs deep learning stuff on top of docker in windows 10 on wsl2 via my crappy 10Gb 3080 GTX

 see nvidia_tests.ipynb file for source of below info